What kind of CPR training do I need?

 In Pennsylvania, Daycare workers or anyone with a State mandate to obtain certification for work involving children, you must have training that which specifies "Pediatric".
 It is important that your First Aid card specifically states "Pediatric" for both CPR and First Aid.
 If not, you certification may be rejected by your employer.
 Update: Starting in 2022 the State requires Childcare and Daycare workers to receive their Pediatric CPR and First Aid training from a registered PQAS provider.
 Lancaster CPR is a registered PQAS provider.

 The requirements for First-Aid training are less stringent.
 Generally, any in-person or hybrid online training is adequate.
-The specific brand is not as important but the two most recognized are American Heart Association and American Red Cross.
-Only the American Heart Association is universally accepted, nationwide.
+The specific brand is not as important but only the American Heart Association is universally accepted.

 Our Ephrata training site is convenient to Reading, Marietta, Lititz, Mount Joy, Manheim, East Petersburg, Elizabethtown, Denver, Lebanon, Hershey, Columbia, Adamstown, Akron, New Holland, Leola, York and Lancaster, Pennsylvania.